bbcmicrobit/micropython/docs/microbit_micropython_api.rst

     # resets the micro:bit.
     reset()
     # sets the output volume (0-255) of the micro:bit speaker **V2** and
-    external speaker or heaphones connected to the edge connector pins. set_volume(128)    # V2
+    external speaker or headphones connected to the edge connector pins. set_volume(128)    # V2

 The rest of the functionality is provided by objects and classes in the microbit module, as described below.